EGYPTIAN SYMBOLS

 Mummies:

-Egyptians used all types of symbols to honour their gods and to uphold their values, which were aligned with greater spiritual consciousness and eternal life.
+Egyptian symbols are often used to symbolize not only Egyptian culture, which may or may not have existed, but to reveal occult truths about the Source Soul condition.
+We are told that the Egyptians used symbols to honour their gods and to uphold their values, which were aligned with greater spiritual consciousness and eternal life.
 For example, Egyptians mummified some of their dead, especially their God/Kings (the Pharaohs).
 Along with these bodies they created elaborate coffins and tombs by which they left offerings such as precious gifts and jewels.
 This could be interpreted to mean that they expected the dead to return to their old bodies and to regain consciousness one day.
 In essence, this practice implied that a body which was in a dead-like condition was not entirely dead, rather, it was suspended in time, until the right moment when it would wake-up.
 This practice can be seen as an analogy for the Source Soul condition, by which their bodies are in a dead like condition but not entirely dead.
-The Source Soul truth was in fact presented through this custom, however only the upper echelons of Egyptian society knew this and performed this death ritual to honour this reality.
+I believe that the Source Soul truth was in fact presented through their customs, and this Egyptian death ritual honours this reality.

 The Egyptian Snake: